asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 project plans are made, designs are determined, deadlines are committed to, etc.
 Very quickly the benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.

+#### No Experts

+Another concern is that these cross-team projects have no experts as the expertise is spread across multiple teams.
+The organization should be able to go to one team, who are the experts, to understand the consequences and ramifications of work.
+This gets lost in cross-team projects.

 ## Searching for Sameness